mdvanes/grunt-bookmarklet-wrapper/README.md

                            test script-targeted urls, but manual tests were successful.
 * 2015-04-25    v0.2.0     Minor fixes, documentation updates
 * 2015-04-25    v0.1.0     Initial release

-## To Do

-* Add executability test of generated code